-While there is no industry-wide minimum in place, the reality is most lenders will want to lend to businesses of 50+, at a bare minimum, with an ideal being 80+.
+While there is no industry-wide minimum in place, most lenders will want to lend to businesses of 50+, at a bare minimum, with an ideal of 80+.

-Of course this varies considerably and, where significant collateral is availability, some lenders are are prepared to be extremely flexible, since there is security is in place.
+Of course, this varies considerably and where significant collateral is available, some lenders are prepared to be extremely flexible since security is in place.

 With that in mind, consider the following a guideline for best practice.
-If you’re a business with a score below these levels, do please make contact with us anyhow.
-With access to whole of market lenders, Business Expert has contacts with lenders who may be prepared to approve business finance where others wont.
+If you’re a business with a score below these levels, please contact us anyhow.
+With access to the whole of the market lenders, Business Expert has contacts with lenders who may be prepared to approve business finance where others won’t.

 The Basics of Business Credit Scoring

 As with a personal credit check, your business credit score is a metric lenders can use to establish your reliability.
 Have you always paid your bills on time; do you have a lot of credit facilities in place; are there creditors chasing you for particular bills?